 Whether related to a downturn in business, restructuring, ongoing performance issues, inappropriate conduct, or lack of a suitable fit, every organization will, at some point, face the reality of termination.
+Managing terminations should be handled carefully and compassionately.

 While termination decisions should never be made lightly, once it’s determined that it’s definitely the right course of action (after alternatives are considered), they should be carried out, rather than avoided.
 However, in doing so, they should always be intentionally and carefully managed.